 Catenda on our side demonstrated how a standard, in theory, any standard, can be provided as a service through an API.
 By using methodology developed in the bSDD project, we analyzed the standard with a focus on objects and properties relevant for BIM and extracted these as well as various calculations offered by the standard.
 The information was finally turned into services in a REST API.

-The exercise exposed that despite being a perfect candidate for automated BIM calculations EN 15978 doesn't seem to have been created with such use in mind.
+The exercise exposed that despite being a perfect candidate for automated Building Information Modeling (BIM) calculations EN 15978 doesn't seem to have been created with such use in mind.
 This becomes very obvious when studying the various EPDs made in accordance with the standard.
 These are, despite being painfully detailed, lacking structure and information needed to turn them into candidates for automated services.